ge-naks/cs214/lecture-notes/lec3.md

     - We can get its address by writing the function name w/ no parentheses

 - to actually use these addresses, we need to know what data we have
-    - addresses ("pointer values") are types
+    - address's ("pointer values") are types

 ```
 int * // type of a pointer to an integer